jn7163/english_buoy/README.md

 ## Version

+v1.4.08+1.4.08

 v1.4.07+1.4.07

+- make sure the same word in the different article show the same status
 - speedup filter by percent slider
-- add auto scroll with playing config
+- add auto-scroll with playing config

 v1.4.02+1.4.02